HoangLuongTrung/Build-A-Storefront-Backend/README.md

 `npm i supertest`
 `npm i --save-dev @types/supertest`

+## Instructions set up the Database and connect to it
+- connect to the default postgres database as the server's root user `psql -U postgres`
+- Create a user `CREATE USER postgres WITH PASSWORD '!@#QWE123qwe';`
+- Create database: `CREATE DATABASE storefront;`
+- Connection: `\c storefront`

 ## Set up Database
 `docker-compose up` to start the docker container
 `npm install` to install all dependencies